Select an Area of Practice

 - Nye v.
 R.S.
 Not guilty verdict defending a lawyer who failed to timely file a medical malpractice claim.

 - Bishop v.
 S.B., M.D.
-(1989), LaSalle County, four week trial of medical malpractice claim involving loss of limbs from diabetic vascular insufficiency.
+(1989), LaSalle County.
+Represented the defendant in a four-week trial of a medical malpractice claim involving loss of limbs from diabetic vascular insufficiency.
+The trial resulted in a defense verdict.

 - Coyne v.
 OSF Healthcare System332 Ill.
 App.
 3d 717 (3d Dist.
 2002) Medical resident, who was no longer a resident of the state but was served as respondent in discovery in medical malpractice action, was subject to personal jurisdiction in the state; medical resident resided in the state and was employed at hospital during the time that plaintiff's cause of action arose, medical resident's designation as a respondent in discovery arose directly from his employment at hospital, and medical resident purposefully availed himself of the privilege of conducting his work-related activities in the state.